Ellaine-2003/alx-zero_day/0x03-git/README.md

 This is my first successful encounter with git
-I love working on git and github.
+I love working on git and github